Patrice Talon: Presidency (2016–2026)

 In 2018, Sébastien Ajavon, an opponent who came third in the 2016 presidential election, was sentenced to 25 years in prison for "drug trafficking" and "forgery and fraud".
 Several opposition figures were sentenced to heavy prison terms in December 2021.
 Former Minister of Justice Rekaya Madougou was sentenced to twenty years in prison for "terrorism", and the law professor Joël Aïvo to ten years for "money laundering" and "undermining state security".
 According to journalist and teacher Francis Kpatindé, Talon's policies have led to a decline in human rights and the right to strike.

 In March 2022, Patrice Talon was appointed the new president of the West African Economic and Monetary Union (WAEMU) at the end of a double ECOWAS-WAEMU summit.
 In July 2023, after the coup d'état in neighboring Niger and the ensuing Nigerien crisis, Talon expressed support for ousted president Mohamed Bazoum and condemned the coup.

-In September 2024 authorities announced the discovery of a coup plot against Talon, scheduled for 27 September and led by the businessman and Talon ally Olivier Boko.
+In September 2024, authorities announced the discovery of a coup plot against Talon, scheduled for 27 September and led by the businessman and Talon ally Olivier Boko.
 Former sports minister Oswald Homéky and the commander of the Republican Guard were named as co-conspirators, leading to the arrest of Boko and Homéky.
 Both were convicted and sentenced in January 2025 to 20 years' imprisonment and a fine of 60 billion CFA francs ($95 million).

 On 23 January 2025, Talon announced that he would not seek a third presidential term and that he would not amend the constitution (which imposes an absolute two-term limit on the presidency) to do so.
-On 14 March 2025, Patrice Talon reaffirmed that he would not run in the 2026 presidential election.
+On 14 March 2025, Talon reaffirmed that he would not run in the 2026 Beninese presidential election.
+On 7 December 2025, Talon's residence in Cotonou was attacked, after which a group of soldiers led by Lieutenant Colonel Pascal Tigri announced Talon's overthrow over national television; however, the coup was largely suppressed by government forces later in the day with military assistance from Nigeria and other ECOWAS member-states, and Talon pledged to punish those responsible and other participants.

+According to NPR, Talon oversaw a modest economic transformation of Benin following a major investment in infrastructure.

+Post-presidency

+The Senate was established under a constitutional reform adopted on 18 November 2025 passed by a 90-19 vote in the National Assembly.
+The then government of Talon said the reform was aimed at strengthening political stability, national unity and the functioning of state institutions, leading to Benin’s transition to a bicameral parliament.
+The senate was sworn in on 30 July 2026.
+Talon was elected as the president of Senate in its first inaugural session on 6 August 2026, securing 24 out of 25 votes, and marking a return to the centre of national politics only months after leaving the presidency.